ErpNetDocs/tech/modules/applications/mssync/index.md

 ![picture](pictures/Overview_permission_01_03.png)

-If you use standard **ERP** credentials to log in, **MsSync** will still open, but will essentially deny you any kind of access to its resources.
+If you use local **ERP** credentials to log in, **MsSync** will still open, but will essentially deny you any kind of access to its resources.

 ![picture](pictures/Overview_error_01_03.png)